Connecting to Country

 How will my application be assessed?

-Applications will be assessed by a panel of Aboriginal people and industry experts with backgrounds in the arts, culture, heritage and community development.
+Applications will be assessed by a panel of Aboriginal people who are industry experts with backgrounds in the arts, culture, heritage and community development.

 All applications are assessed against the program’s objectives and the following 4 criteria: